johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-00.md

 --- abstract

-This document introduces the KeyState EDNS(0) option code, to enable the exchange of SIG(0) key state information between DNS entities via the DNS protocol.
+This document introduces the KeyState EDNS(0) option code, witch enables the exchange of SIG(0) key state information between DNS entities via the DNS protocol.
 The KeyState option allows DNS clients and servers to include key state data in both queries and responses, facilitating mutual